kozmoz/atag-one-api/README.md

 All of the trademarks used are the property of their respective owners.

-This project is not affiliated with Atag, the manufacturer of the ATAG One thermostat.
+This project is not affiliated with Atag, the manufacturer of the ATAG One thermostat, in any way.

 The software is provided "as is", without warranty of any kind.